7 Benefits to Using Social Emotional Learning in the Classroom

 In certain parts of the world, school administrations have now placed greater emphasis on mental health and having emotions recognized as an integral part of the learning process.
 Curriculum updates in Canada now encourage the use of SEL to help with math learning.

-How can SEL Help Students?
+How can SEL Benefit Students?

 One of the important strategies when it comes to learning is how we recognize emotions attached to learning.